xenago/libnss_shim/README.md

 6. Perform NSS queries to validate the installation, for example using the built-in `getent` tool.

     Some sample commands to test your implementation:
     ```
     getent group
     getent passwd
     getent shadow
     getent group <groupname>
     ```
     A very basic test config is available that will respond to `getent group` calls with a fake group (see the demo GIF at the top of this file):

-       curl -sLo /etc/libnss_shim/config.json https://raw.githubusercontent.com/xenago/libnss_shim/main/default_config/sample_custom_config.json
+       curl -sLo /etc/libnss_shim/config.json https://raw.githubusercontent.com/xenago/libnss_shim/main/samples/basic/custom_config.json
        getent group | tail -1

     If the installation worked, the output should look like:

-       testgroup::1008:fake-username,another-user
+       test-shim-group::1008:fake-username,another-user

+    A more complex configuration example can be found at [`samples/advanced`](samples/advanced), with a `Dockerfile`.

 ## Uninstall